Protein structure generation via folding diffusion: Experiments

-Overall, we find that 111 of our 780 structures (14.2\%) are designable with an scTM score $\geq 0.5$ (Figure \ref{fig:sctm-scores}), which is higher than the value of 11.8\% reported by \citet{trippe-backbone-generation}.
-Our improved designability comes from a significantly higher proportion of short structures ($\leq 70$ residues) being designable (57/210 for ours compared to 36/210 in \citet{trippe-backbone-generation}, $p=0.014$, Chi-square test).
-There is no significant difference in designability for longer structures of 71-128 residues (54/570 for ours compared to 51/570 in \citet{trippe-backbone-generation}, $p=0.76$, Chi-square test).
-While ProteinSGM \citep{Lee2022.07.13.499967-protein-diffusion-rosetta-6d-overconstrained} reports an even higher designability proportion of 50.5\%, this metric is not directly comparable, as ProteinSGM generates sets of \textit{constraints} that are then used to fold the final structure with Rosetta, rather than generating backbone structures directly as with our approach or that of \citet{trippe-backbone-generation}.
-It is unsurprising that a structure produced by a dedicated protein folding tool produces greater designability.
-The authors themselves note that this Rosetta ``post-processing'' significantly improves the viability of their structures.
-To additionally contextualize our scTM scores, we benchmark against a naive baseline structure sampling method that preserves the overall distribution of protein bond angles but destroys their positional relationships; FoldingDiff significantly outperforms this baseline (see Appendix \ref{appendix-sctm-random-baseline}, Figure \ref{fig:sctm_vs_random}).
+With this procedure, we find that 177 of our 780 structures, or 22.7\%, are designable with an scTM score $\geq 0.5$ (Figure \ref{fig:sctm-scores}) without any refinement or relaxation.
+This designability is highly consistent across different generation runs (Table \ref{tab:generation-replicates-proteinmpnn}), and is also consistent when substituting AlphaFold2 without MSAs \citep{jumper2021alphafold} in place of OmegaFold ($163/780$ designable with AlphaFold2). \citet{trippe-backbone-generation} use an identical scTM pipeline using ProteinMPNN and AlphaFold2, and report a significantly lower proportion of designable structures ($92/780$ designable, $p\ll10^{-5}$, Chi-square test).
+Compared to this prior work, FoldingDiff improves upon designability of both short sequences (up to 70 residues, $76/210$ designable compared to $36/210$, $p=1\times10^{-5}$, Chi-square test) and long sequences (beyond 70 residues, $87/570$ designable compared to $56/570$, $p=5.6\times10^{-3}$, Chi-square test).
+While ProteinSGM (ESM-IF1 for inverse folding, AlphaFold2 for fold prediction) reports an even higher designability proportion of $50.5\%$, this value is not directly comparable, as ProteinSGM generates \textit{constraints} that are subsequently folded using Rosetta; therefore, their designability does not directly reflect their generative process.
+The authors themselves note that Rosetta ``post-processing'' significantly improves the viability of their structures.
+To further contextualize our scTM scores, we evaluate a naive method that samples from the empirical distribution of dihedral angles.
+This baseline produces no designable structures whatsoever (Appendix \ref{appendix-sctm-random-baseline}, Figures \ref{fig:sctm_vs_random}, \ref{fig:ss_random}).
+Conversely, we evaluate experimental structures to establish an upper bound for designability; 87\% of natural structures have an scTM $\geq 0.5$ (Appendix \ref{appendix-sctm-random-baseline}, Figure \ref{fig:sctm_vs_random}).